projectceladon/celadon-documentation/source/getting_started/on-vm.rst

     .. note::
         In the previous example, /dev/sdc is assigned to the USB flash drive.
 You may need to replace the drive names with the actual device node observed from the ``lsblk`` command.

 #.
-Download the helper script ``start_flash_usb.sh`` and edit the script with the the device ID and vendor ID for your USB flash drive observed from the previous step:
+Download the helper script ``start_flash_usb.sh`` and edit the script with the the vendor ID and product ID for your USB flash drive observed from the previous step:

     .. code-block:: bash